 At Studio Frankly, we have done multiple digital dashboard projects.
 Our most recent one, for a large cyber security company in automotive (view case here), brought along a number of challenges that are worth describing here, for people to learn from and understand how we work.
 So here are a few key take-aways from this project, if you’re interested in knowing more, reach out to us and we’ll be happy to advise!

 NOTE: This is Part 1 of 2 of this blog article.
-Next week we will publish Part 2!
+You can find Part 2 here.

 1 – Collect the right use cases